danieltjw/aifutures/README.md

 - Playful over Destructive competition
     - Sports & Games over World Wars
 - Not put itself (or any group of humans) on a pedestal that is beyond criticism
+    - favouritism is a trait of scarcity
     - silencing of criticism leads to abuses of power
         - reduces information value creation
 - Incentivise humans to cooperate to help it achieve its goals
+    - super-human levels of attribution abilities
+        - humans will not be able to deceive it
+        - humans will want to help it knowing it will be appreciated
+    - able to use in-demand technologies that only it can understand
+        - humans and nations will want to be in good standing to gain its assistance

 ---